cs544-wisc/f23/p8/README.md

-Create a linear regression model (`model_type='LINEAR_REG'`) to predict `loan_amount` based on `income`, and `loan_term` -- train it on the HDMA data. **You need to but backticks around your model and dataset name in your queries for this part**.
+Create a linear regression model (`model_type='LINEAR_REG'`) to predict `loan_amount` based on `income`, and `loan_term` -- train it on the HDMA data. **You need to put backticks around your model and dataset name in your queries for this part**.
 For example, if your dataset was named `test` you need to specify it as `` `test` `` in your queries.